 Marco Settembri joined the Nestlé Group with Nestlé Italiana S.p.A. in 1987 and was entrusted with various responsibilities, mainly in the PetCare area.
-He was appointed Managing Director of the Sanpellegrino water business in 2004 and largely contributed to the successful consolidation of the water activities in Italy and to the development of a strong export stream of the emblematic Italian brands.
-In 2006, he took over the position of Market Head in Italy in addition to his responsibility as Head of Nestlé Waters Italy.
-In 2007, Marco Settembri was appointed CEO of Nestlé Purina PetCare Europe.
+He was appointed Managing Director of the Sanpellegrino water business in 2004 and largely

 Effective December 2013, Marco Settembri was appointed to the Executive Board of Nestlé S.A. as Executive Vice President, Head of Nestlé Waters of the Nestlé Group.